Stalko123/shapes-morphing-from-scratch/README.md

 pyenv install 3.12.9
 pyenv local 3.12.9
 ```
-Now you can run the Python3.12.9 installation command.
+Now you can run the Python 3.12.9 installation command.
 - On Windows:
 Install Python 3.12 from the Microsoft Store or python.org, then use the commands above.